Frequently Asked Questions

 24. Medications to bring or shots to get?

-- Zululand is the only malaria area, so it would be advisable to takemalaria pills before you come.
-See your local GP.
+- Kimberley is not in a malaria area, however you can see your local GP.
 At any given time we are within 1 hour of a pharmacies incase of an emergency.

 25. Electric outlet compatibility?